Ice vs Heat for Treating Your Knee Injury

-- Products that are approved by the FDA for use at home.
+- Registered FDA medical devices available for use at home.

 - A Knee T•Shellz Wrap® with deeply penetrating Deep Tissue Regeneration Therapy right into your damaged soft tissue where you need treatment most (unlike other methods that just heat your skin - like hot water bottles, hot baths, etc.)

 - Soft, plush, neoprene wraps - flexible and comfortable for exceptional treatment.